Choosing WordPress Plugins

 In the previous post, we discussed the ease with which you can customize WordPress.
-Two factors that make this possible are 1) the availability of beautiful themes for WordPress and 2) the availability of premium WordPress plugins.
+Thess factors that make this possible are 1) the availability of beautiful themes for WordPress, 2) the availability of premium WordPress plugins and 3) being adept at choosing WordPress plugins.

 The WordPress community is so huge that both of the above can be obtained at no charge (FREE) or can be purchased for a small donation.
 It is not difficult to find plugins that create the perfect look and feel of your website.